 If you considering a career in child development, you might be interested in the employment outlook for careers like child care worker, preschool teacher, and teaching assistant.
 Read on for some insight about what to expect from a career in this field.
 Schools offering Child & Adolescent Development degrees can also be found in these popular choices.

 The employment outlook for child development careers in general varies, since an education in child development might lead you to a variety of employment opportunities.
-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), career opportunities in child development were expected to increase from 2012 to 2022 for child care workers, teaching assistants, and preschool teachers at average rates or faster.
-Specifically, employment for preschool teachers is expected to increase at faster than the employment of child care workers or teaching assistants.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), career opportunities in child development were expected to increase from 2014 to 2024 for all positions at average rates or faster.

 Important Facts About These Occupations